ipfs/js-ipfs/SPEC/FILES.md

 Where:

-- `path` is the path of the file to read.
+- `path` is the path of the file to read and must point to a file
 - `options` is an optional Object that might contain the following keys:
-  - `offset` is an Integer with the byte offset to begin reading from.
+  - `offset` is an Integer with the byte offset to begin reading from  (default: 0)
-  - `count` is an Integer with the maximum number of bytes to read.
+  - `length` is an Integer with the maximum number of bytes to read (default: Read to end of stream)

 Returns a [`ReadableStream`][rs] with the contents of `path`.